phenotypic/homebridge-nodemcu-relay/Special Scripts/README.md

 **NOTE:** Lighting is **MAINS VOLTAGE** and can be **HARMFUL**; therefore, you should not intereact with it unless you genuinely know what you're doing!
 Furthermore, depending on where you live, this could be considered illegal as it may break health and safety laws.

-Here is an example `config.json` file:
+Here is an example `config.json` file which makes use of [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch):

 ```json
 {